ziirish/burp-ui/docs/gunicorn.rst

 Daemon
 ------

-If you wish to run `Burp-UI`_ as a daemon process, the recommanded way is to use `Gunicorn`_.
+If you wish to run `Burp-UI`_ as a daemon process, the recommended way is to use `Gunicorn`_.

 Requirements